maxxi1234567/ideal-octo-winter/README.md

 # ideal-octo-winter
-A depository for me to play around with which might contain random dead-loop software LOL.
+A depository for me to play around with.
+Might contain random dead-loop software LOL.